jackMort/ChatGPT.nvim/README.md

 Roxygen editing, and code readability analysis.
 Additionally, you can define your own custom actions using a JSON file.

+- **Rich Message Rendering**: Enhanced chat display with styled code blocks (language headers, copy indicators, foldable), markdown formatting (headers, bold, italic, lists, blockquotes, links), diff highlighting, and sender indicators.

+- **Inline Context References**: Use `@` to add context from LSP definitions or project files directly in your prompts.
+References are displayed inline and expanded when sending to the API.

 For a comprehensive understanding of the extension's functionality, you can watch a plugin showcase [video](https://www.youtube.com/watch?v=7k0KZsheLP4)